MelanieWinter/simon/README.md

 }
 ```

-4. AAU, I want a high score display so I can see how good everyone in my house is at this game.
+4. AAU, I want a high score display so I can be competetitive with my housemates.

 ```js
 function updateHighScoreDisplay() {